Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 Type
    Shows an icon indicating the data-block type.
 It opens up the following pop-up menu.
-   The data-block can be dragged from here. e.g to drag an material onto an object in the 3D View or into a :ref:`ui-data-id` field.
+   The data-block can be dragged from here e.g to drag an material onto an object in the 3D View or into a :ref:`ui-data-id` field.

    List